lmiller1990/vue-testing-handbook/src/simulating-user-input.md

 There are a few interesting things going on here:

 - we create a `url` and `data` variable to save the `url` and `data` passed to `$http.get`.
 This is useful to assert the request is hitting the correct endpoint, with correct payload.
-After assigning the `url` and `data` arguments, we immediately resolve the Promise, to simulate a successful API response.
+- after assigning the `url` and `data` arguments, we immediately resolve the Promise, to simulate a successful API response.

 Before seeing the test, here is the new `handleSubmitAsync` function: